getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 `Object.seal(..)` creates a "sealed" object, which means it takes an existing object and essentially calls `Object.preventExtensions(..)` on it, but also marks all its existing properties as `configurable:false`.

-So, not only can you not add anymore properties, but you also cannot reconfigure or delete any existing properties (though you *can* still modify their values).
+So, not only can you not add any more properties, but you also cannot reconfigure or delete any existing properties (though you *can* still modify their values).

 #### Freeze